khakhalin/notes/keywords/docker.md

 * `--name container_name` - sets a container name.
 If you don't give a container a name, it is named with a combo of two funny words.
 * `-v` creates a shared volume; syntax for the key is `-v source:dest`, where `source` is the source address in the host (linux) filesystem, and `dest` is the future address in the container.
 For example, doing `-v ~:/vols` binds current folder (in most cases, probably, the root folder of the etl projects) to a folder `/vols` inside the container.

+Which makes the following line the mostly likely way to run a container:
+`docker run -d --name my_container -v ~:/vols my_container`

 Other stuff:
 * `docker restart container_name` - restart a container (based on the same image, which means that you cannot update cron jobs that way, as any changes you do would be overwritten)
 * `docker rename old_name new_name` - renaming a container